Dynamic structure factor of two-dimensional Fermi superfluid with Rashba spin-orbit coupling: Results

 For a large transferred momentum $\textbf{\textit{q}}\gg k_{F}$, the dynamic structure factor is dominated by the single-particle excitation.
 As shown in Fig. \ref{Fig_q4}, we investigate the density and spin dynamic structure factors at $\textbf{\textit{q}}=4k_{F}$ between BCS and topological superfluid.
 In all three panels, we always find a high excitation signal in density dynamic structure factor (gray solid lines) around $\omega=8E_{F}$.
 In fact it is the molecular Cooper-pair excitation, whose dispersion relation can be easily explained by $\varepsilon_{k}=\textbf{\textit{q}}^{2}/2M$ and $M=2m$ is the mass a two-atom molecule.
 Also the single-atom excitation arrives its maximum around $\textbf{\textit{q}}^{2}/2m\thickapprox16E_{F}$ here.
 The olive and red arrows respectively mark the threshold energy to break a Cooper pair in $DD$ and $DU$ (or $UD$) type excitation.
 Different from the 3D crossover Fermi superfluid \citep{Combescot2006m}, the Rashba-SOC effect makes $DD$ pair-breaking excitation happen earlier than molecular excitation, no matter the value of Zeeman field $h$.

 When taking transferred momentum $\textbf{\textit{q}}=2k_{F}$, the collective phonon has already merged into the regime of single-particle excitation.
 The dynamic structure factor is dominated by strong signals of pair-breaking excitation.
-As shown in Fig. \ref{Fig_q2}, both curves of $S_{n}$ and $S_{s}$ present many twists, in which two-olive dashed arrows respectively mark the global (left) and local (right) minimum energy to break a Cooper pair according to $DD$ type excitation, and one red-dashed arrow marks the minimum energy of $DU$ (or $UD$) type excitation.
+As shown in Fig. \ref{Fig_q2}, both curves of $S_{n}$ and $S_{s}$ have many twists which means they exhibit rich oscillations, and the two-olive arrows respectively mark the global (left) and local (right) minimum energy to break a Cooper pair according to $DD$ type excitation, and one red-dashed arrow marks the minimum energy of $DU$ (or $UD$) type excitation.
 In all three panels, small peaks (left side of red arrow) in density dynamic structure factor display the two-atom molecule excitation around $\omega=2.9E_{F}$, the obvious deviation from dispersion line $\varepsilon_{k}=\textbf{\textit{q}}^{2}/2M=4E_{F}$ is due to its coupling effect to pair-breaking excitation in this relative weak transferred momentum ($\textbf{\textit{q}}=2k_{F}$).